ipfs/ipfs-docs/docs/concepts/README.md

 ## Further reading

 Want a more in-depth look into the decentralized web?
 Here are a few papers that are useful for understanding IPFS, whether it be understanding the IPFS spec itself or the background for the web, protocols, hashing, and so on.
 [Read the papers →](further-reading/academic-papers.md)

-You may also be interested in the community-made [IPFS Primer →](https://dweb-primer.ipfs.io/)

 ## Don't see what you're looking for?